A restaurant that fed the homeless said it might have to close. Donations poured in.

-When he finally reopened in July, only a few customers trickled in.
-He said he was making just $500 to $600 a day in sales, compared to around $80,000-90,000 a month in sales before the lockdowns.
+When he reopened in July, only a few customers trickled in.
+He said he was making just $500 to $600 a day in sales, compared with about $80,000-$90,000 a month in sales before the restrictions.
 It wasn’t enough to keep him afloat.

-“I’m a very positive person and always when I get up I say, ‘things will change,’” Mannan said this week.
-“But I’m losing so much money I can’t really afford. … I don’t know what to do."
+“I’m a very positive person, and always when I get up I say, ‘Things will change,’ ” Mannan said this week.
+“But I’m losing so much money I can’t really afford. … I don’t know what to do.”

 The math, he said, was simple: Make a profit or close Sakina Halal Grill for good.